Special Needs and Inclusive Education in Germany - German Education Server

 This report is the fifth in line of a series of indicator-based biennial studies of education in Germany.
 The federal government and governments of the federal states have commissioned an independent group of researchers to compile this account of all areas of education, which builds on previous reports while also presenting newly developed indicators.
 In this 2014 report, a special thematic focus probes the [...]

 On its website, the European Agency for Special Needs and Inclusive Education presents country dossiers for various European countries.
 The information for Germany addresses general aspects of the education system as well as the special focus of SNE, i.e. special needs education in the general education system framework, identification of special needs, quality indicators, the development of inclusion, teacher [...]

 PROMI is the abbreviation for the German project title 'Promotion inklusive' that can be translated to 'inclusive doctorate'.
 The PROMI Project provides 45 severely disabled graduates with the possibility to attain a doctorate degree.
-An annual 15 additional part-time jobs for doctoral students have been created, one at each of 21 partner universities in Germany in the years 2013 to [...]
+An annual 15 additional part-time jobs for doctoral students have been created, one at each of 21 partner universities in Germany in the years 2013 to 2022.
+The positions are [...]

 TU Dortmund University plays a pioneering role in Germany in the field of inclusion.
 It offers advisory services for students with disabilities and is reducing structural barriers, thus creating a university for all.
 People with disabilities and chronic illnesses are faced with a number of issues if they want to begin studying.
 At TU Dortmund University, these issues are addressed and students are given the [...]